jjsyucsd/cse15l-lab-reports/LabReport3.md

 ---
 ## Part 2: Researching Commands

 For this portion of the lab report, I chose the command `grep`.
-I learned about the four interesting command-line options for `grep` I demonstrate below thanks to this GeeksForGeeks page: [title](https://www.geeksforgeeks.org/grep-command-in-unixlinux/#options-available-in-grep-command)
+I learned about the four interesting command-line options for `grep` I demonstrate below thanks to this GeeksForGeeks page: [grep command](https://www.geeksforgeeks.org/grep-command-in-unixlinux/#options-available-in-grep-command)